Further Revised; 7/25/14

 - Summary & References

-Forward; As noted in my other LED Lights article, I would like readers to know that while it is obvious that I have a bias toward a few particular LEDs and do not care as much for some others; this is based on use, science, research which IS cited here, and much input from true aquarium professionals that maintain and set up aquarium systems for a living, as well as the largest importer of marine life in North America based out of Los Angeles.
+Forward; As noted in my other LED Lights article, I would like readers to know that while it is obvious that I have a bias toward a few particular LEDs and do not care as much for some others; this is based on use, science [much of it simple too such as energy lost as heat], research which IS cited here, and much input from true aquarium professionals that maintain and set up aquarium systems for a living, as well as the largest importer of marine life in North America based out of Los Angeles.

-My biases are based on the above, not because I work for TMC, which I do not, or any other company!!
+My biases/opinions are based on the above including one source with over 40 years of hands on experience in the hobby, not because I work for TMC, which I do not!!

-It is not that LEDs I rate with less favor do not work, they DO.
+It is not that LEDs I rate with less favor do not work, they in fact DO work, some quite well.

 Some of the science is basic common sense, and that is if one LED fixture puts out more heat and requires cooling fans, this is energy lost to heat and not being used as light energy.